json420/degu/doc/tutorial.rst

 Tutorial
 ========

-Before "Shinny new web server for Python3!" lust-O-vision carries you too far along, let's immediately clarify where Degu is *not* a good fit, because chances are, these aren't the "python3 web server" you're looking for.
+Let's immediately clarify where Degu is *not* a good fit:

 .. warning::